Supergiovane/node-red-contrib-knx-ultimate/README.md

 You can import your ETS csv file, containing all your group addresses and datapoint types and use it instead of manually create one node for each group address.<br />
 Node's settings is divided in 3 parts: common settings, input settings (Node used as input device) and output settings (Node used as output device).

+## CHANGELOG
+* See <a href="https://github.com/Supergiovane/node-red-contrib-knx-ultimate/blob/master/CHANGELOG.md">here the changelog</a>

 <h3>COMMON SETTINGS</h3>
 <dl class="message-properties">